icshwi/e3training/workbook/chapter4.md

 ```

 ### 3-2.cmd
+Please make sure that the simulator is running.
 This script has the full information on the single IOC running.
 Please evaluate all components in
 ```
 require stream,2.7.14p